Assumption-lean weak limits and tests for two-stage adaptive experiments: Theoretical results

 \section{Theoretical results}

 The organization of this section is as follows.
 We state our main weak limit results in Section \ref{sec:weak_convergence}, followed by several remarks in Section \ref{sec:remarks_weak_convergence}.
 Section~\ref{sec:phase_transition} describes the phase transition of the limiting distribution of the test statistic across different signal strengths.
-We then apply the general results to two specific adaptive experimental designs in Section \ref{sec:application}.
-In Section \ref{sec:bootstrap_procedure}, we propose a bootstrap procedure for hypothesis testing based on the weak limits.
+In Section \ref{sec:bootstrap_procedure}, we propose a simulation-based procedure for hypothesis testing based on the weak limits.